anzusystems/common-admin/docs/api/index.md

 # API

-List of all components, composables, utils, functions exported by common-admin.
+Docs for some of the components exported by common-admin, pick from sidebar.

-Pick from sidebar.
+Full reference is the typed exports of the package (`src/lib.ts`, `dist/common-admin.d.ts`).